brownplt/chaff-gen-artifacts/README.md

 docker build . -t sidprasad/fv-eval:latest
 ```

+### Ensuring things work as expected:

+Run a quick experiment, `docker run --rm -it sidprasad/wfe-clustering levenshtein DocDiff` to ensure Docker is installed
+as expected.

 # Overview of Claims

 Mutation testing for example suites is an effective way to make sure students solve the